 What is community solar?

-Learn more about community solar >Community Solar Development Assistance
+Learn more about community solar >

 Because few people have developed community solar projects before, Energy Trust offers an incentive to help local organizations navigate the financial and technical challenges of a typical community solar project.